scivision/cmake-build-gcc/README.md

 By default Gcov coverage tool is enabled.
 If desired to disable, add `-Dgcov=off` to the CMake arguments.

+By default link time optimization is enabled.
+If desired to disable, add `-Dlto=off` to the CMake arguments.

 This avoids needing to manually download and configure each project.
 This assumes fundamental [prerequisites](https://gcc.gnu.org/install/prerequisites.html) such as libc, Autotools, Make, CMake are present.